 A mutation in the dystrophin gene, which is important for maintaining muscle fibers, causes DMD.
 Muscle fibers in people with DMD are highly susceptible to injury and are also unable to regenerate.
 Fibrotic (scar) tissue replaces the fibers.

 There is also a role for an enzyme called MKP5, which, when deleted in animals, stops mice from developing the disease.
 However, until now, the medical community has considered the enzyme to be ‘undruggable.’

 A new study led by Yale University, New Haven, CT, and appearing in the journal Science Signaling, describes for the first time a compound that effectively targets the MKP5 enzyme.

 The researchers say the results open up avenues for the treatment of DMD and other conditions associated with fibrosis.
-Fibrosis is involved in the death of many tissues, including muscle, liver, and lung tissue, and contributes to almost a third of natural deaths worldwide.
+Fibrosis is involved in the death of many tissues, including muscle, liver, and lung tissue, and

 Then came the challenge of finding such a compound.
 The researchers screened more than 160,000 compounds to find one that could effectively block MKP5.

 Of 391 compounds that inhibited the enzyme by more than 30%, the team found one with real therapeutic potential.
 This compound, which researchers had never explored before, potently and selectively inhibited MKP5.